sherlyn99/mopp/README.md

 The Web of Life (WoL) Database is used by MOPP as a reference for microbe phylogenies.
 This database is not included in the distribution and must be downloaded independently [here](http://ftp.microbio.me/pub/wol2/).
 You can use the following command to download the required database files.
 ```
-# make sure you are in mopp directory
 mkdir wol2
 cd wol2
 wget --no-check-certificate -nH -np -r --cut-dirs=1  http://ftp.microbio.me/pub/wol2/ --reject="index.html*"